-

 How to Invest

-You can invest in our funds via a number of fund platforms and supermarkets, please see the links opposite.
+You can invest in our funds via a number of fund platforms, please see the links opposite.
 Information on the range of funds available through platforms can be found in our Platform Matrix.

 Please note that we do not have the facility for you to invest directly with us in our Investment Trusts and we do not offer ISAs, SIPPS or Share Plans.